 2. , , but for which the probability that TTHH occurs before HHH is 7/12, and for which the probability that THHH occurs before HHH is 7/8 (Penney 1969; Gardner 1988, p.
 66).

-The probability of a coin of finite thickness landing on edge has been computed by Hernández-Navarro and Piñero (2022) as
+The probability of a coin of finite thickness landing on an edge has been computed by Hernández-Navarro and Piñero (2022) as

 is the critical angle of the cylinder of radius and thickness comprising the coin.
 Remarkably, this expression is independent of the coefficient of restitution.
 The chances of US coins landing on an edge computed using this formula are summarized in the following table.